jackgerrits/vowpalwabbit-rs/readme.md

 # VowpalWabbit-sys-rs
 [![Crates.io](https://img.shields.io/crates/v/vowpalwabbit-sys.svg)](https://crates.io/crates/vowpalwabbit-sys)

 This crate wraps [VowpalWabbit](https://github.com/VowpalWabbit/vowpal_wabbit)'s C binding interface.
-It handles finding the installed VW binaries on the system and linking them into a Rust crate.
+It builds the package from source on each plaform, including the dependencies (Zlib and Boost).

 See [vowpalwabbit-rs](https://github.com/jackgerrits/vowpalwabbit-rs) for the Rust wrapper around the sys package.
 This is still a work in progress.